Imagine you are calling a company and want to speak to someone who works there. Can you think of any phrases you might use, or that you might hear?

 Tim:

 Okay, do you mind if I book it provisionally for now and I'll call you back later to confirm?
-I just need to check one or two details.
+I just need to check one or

 Dolores: